 On Nov.
 19, Robert James Manion would be born in Pembroke, Ontario.
 He would serve in the First World War as a medic and earn the Military Cross at Vimy Ridge.
 Once home, he served in the Houes of Commons as a Conservative beginning in 1917 and running until 1935, followed by another stint from 1938 to 1940.
 In that time, he would serve as the Leader of the Opposition from 1938 to 1940.
 He would pass a way at 61 in 1943.

 On December 2, Joseph-Adolph Chapleau wins a Conservative majority in the Quebec election.
 Chapleau had served as premier of Quebec since 1879 and would continue for another year following this victory.
-In the election, the Conservatives increased their seats by 17 to 49, while the Liberals fell by 16 seats to 15.
-One independent was also elected.

 On Dec.
 29, George Kennedy would be born in Montreal.
 He would become a sports promoter and owner of the Montreal Canadiens from 1910 to 1921.
 Known as a wrestler as well, he would eventually become a wrestling promoter after his wrestling career was done.
 He also created the Club Athletique Canadien, and promoted boxing, hockey and other sports.
 His Canadiens would win him the Stanley Cup in 1916, and Kendall was instrumental in forming the National Hockey League.
 He would contract the Spanish Flu during the pandemic and die from complications related to it in 1921.
 His widow would sell the Canadiens to a new group of owners for $11,000, or $139,900 today.